Lasers for Skin Rejuvenation – Sydney, Canberra, Adelaide & Gold Coast

-Light Amplification by Stimulated Emission of Radiation (LASER) was originally described as a theoretical concept by Albert Einstein in 1917 and since then has grown by leaps and bounds into the complex multi-billion dollar business it is today.
+Light Amplification by Stimulated Emission of Radiation (LASER) was originally described as a theoretical concept by Albert Einstein in 1917 and has since grown by leaps and bounds into the complex multi-billion dollar business it is today.
 Lasers have made it possible to treat what was once thought impossible, with reduced risk and cost to the patient.
 Lasers of today are capable of producing results including:

-- The removal of capillaries from most parts of the body;
+- The removal of capillaries from most parts of the body

-- Reducing all kinds of scarring;
+- Reducing all kinds of scarring

-- Reducing the appearance of fine lines and wrinkles through Collagen stimulation;
+- Reducing the appearance of fine lines and wrinkles through Collagen stimulation

-- Reducing pore size;
+- Reducing pore size

-- Improving facial texture;
+- Improving facial texture

-- Mole Removal;
+- Mole removal

-- Tightening the skin; and
+- Tightening of the skin

-- Vision correction.
+- Vision correction